hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-nonstop-devops.md

 # HPE NonStop is DevOps ready!

-DevOps is based off of CI/CD, and is a continuous process.
-The first part refers to Continuous Integration (CI) and includes phases such as plan, code, build, and test, while the second part (CD) represents the continuous delivery and deployments aspects.
-These include the release, deployment, operation, and monitoring of the software.
+In DevOps, you build and operate Continuous Integration/Continuous Delivery (CI/CD) pipelines.
+Continuous Integration includes phases such as plan, code, build, and test, while Continuous Delivery (CD) covers the continuous delivery and deployment aspects, including release, deployment, operation, and monitoring of the software.

 HPE NonStop is DevOps ready.
-This means that,for each of the phases, there are tool sets specific to the platform identified and workflows that can be automated to achieve efficient, repeatable, and reliable production ready software.
+This means that, for each of the phases, there are tool sets specific to the platform identified and workflows that can be automated to achieve efficient, repeatable, and reliable production ready software.

 # HPE NonStop DevOps starter kits